nyberry/nyberrysite/blog/moser.md

 But shelve that for a moment, and let me tell you about a few patients I dealt with recently.

-One was a 76 year old grandmother, who had pain from a cracked rib.
+A 76 year old grandmother, who had pain from a cracked rib.
 She felt it go when she leaned over a sofa arm 6 weeks earlier.
 It was painful to sneeze, and the pain was bothering her at night.

-Another was a fit 35 year old man whose family had a string of colds, but his cough seemed to have lingered far longer than anyone else’s and "gone to his chest" – he was keeping the whole house up with his coughing.
+A fit 35 year old man whose family had a string of colds, but his cough seemed to have lingered far longer than anyone else’s and "gone to his chest" – he was keeping the whole house up with his coughing.

-One was a woman in her 40s who had a flu like illness with dry cough, headache and aching limbs for 10 days.
+And a woman in her 40s who had a flu like illness with dry cough, headache and aching limbs for 10 days.
 Initially she took herself off to bed and it seemed to be getting better.
 But she phoned for advice as it seemed to be getting worse again.

-These are bread and butter primary care presentations, right?
+These are all bread and butter primary care presentations, right?

-Right.
-The woman's rib pain got better with ibuprofen and tincture of time.
+The patient with rib pain got better with ibuprofen and tincture of time.
 The man's chest infection improved with a course of antibiotics.
 The patient with flu just needed to rest up and take paracetamol while she recovered.

 Except actually, no. That's not what happened.

-The first patient's bony pain was in fact due to multiple myeloma, a rare form of bone cancer.
+The bony pain was in fact due to multiple myeloma, a rare form of bone cancer.
 It needed chemotherapy, not ibuprofen.

-The second patient's persistent cough was a sign of sarcoidosis, a weird condition where clusters of inflammatory cells called granulomas form in the lungs.
+The persistent cough was a sign of sarcoidosis, a weird condition where clusters of inflammatory cells called granulomas form in the lungs.
 It needed steroids, not antibiotics.

 And the patient with flu-like symptoms had contracted Weils disease, or leptospirosis, while working on her farm's water supply.
-It was entering its' second, immune phase, which iss a very bad thing.
+It was entering its' second, immune phase, which is a very bad thing.
 Her kidneys and liver were failing, as the little bugs wreaked havoc in her bloodstream.
-You can treat leptospirosis, but you need to recognise it first.
+You can fix leptospirosis, but you need to recognise it while the patient is still alive- and preferably with working kidneys.

-Happily, all three were diagnosed and treated appropriately.
+Happily, all three were diagnosed and treated, and recovered.

 Now, clearly bruised ribs and coughs and flu are common.
 Like horses in a field.

 But myeloma, sarcoidoisis and leptospirosis- these are not very common things.
 They may be in the same field as the horses, but they are in fact zebras.

-Zebras may be easy to recognise in broad daylight.
-But as it turns out, speaking to people on the phone is more like looking at horses in a field at night.
-It's easy to miss a zebra at night.
+Zebras seem easy to recognise in broad daylight.
+But dealing with patients on the phone takes away all those visual cues- it is more like night than day.
+And it's easy to miss a zebra at night.

-And yet... there may be something intangible in the air.
-Something that perhaps does not quite sit comfortably with a mental model of a horse.
-And so the thing to do, is to shine an inquisitive torch on it.
+And yet, there may still be a sense of something intangible in the air.
+Something about the murky silhouette that suggests shining an inquisitive torch on it.

 The patient with painful ribs as losing weight, why would that be?
 The young guy with the cough, well, this was the first time he’d phoned the surgery in fifteen years, what's that about?
 The patient with "flu" said she had very dark urine- is that normal in flu?

-These discords, these incongruencies, these anomalies- whatever they were, they somehow resonated.
-A faint but discernible bell sounding somewhere deep in the subconscious.
-Which led to a particular line of enquiry or action.
-And which in turn led to the full picture becoming clear, to accurate diagnosis, and to proper treatment.
+These subtle discords, these incongruencies, these anomalies- whatever they are, they somehow resonate.
+A faint but discernible bell sounding deep in the subconscious.
+Which leads to a particular line of enquiry or attention.
+And which in turn can lead to the zebra's form becoming clear, to accurate diagnosis, and to proper treatment.

 <hr>